 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Get a personal loan after starting a new job or with a job offer.
+Typically loans are based on employment, and you can still get a personal loan after starting a new job or with a job offer letter.

-If you’ve just started your job and need a loan, options exist.
+Personal loans are given to qualified borrowers, though requirements vary from lender to lender.
+Eligibility is typically based on employment (income), creditworthiness and other factors.
+But loans based on employment alone may put less weight or no weight at all on your creditworthiness.
+And, if you’ve just started your job and are worried if you’re still eligible for a personal loan, options exist.
 While you need to show you’ll receive income during your repayment period, many will work with you as long as you’re employed — or have a job offer letter in hand.

 Legally, lenders aren’t allowed to reject loan applicants based on the type of income they receive.
 So if you regularly get income from outside of your job — such as child support – that can help your chances of approval.
 Either way, you still might pay a higher interest rate than someone who’s been at the same job for a while.
 Consider all your options to find the best offer.

-8 top lenders that offer loans to new employees
+8 top lenders that offer loans based on employment to new employees

 LenderMinimum time employed (full time)Minimum Credit ScoreMinimum incomeInterest rates (APR)

-UpgradeMust be employed and show your two most recent pay stubs – or have other sources of income620No minimum8.49% to 35.99% APR
+UpgradeMust be employed and show your two most recent pay stubs – or have other sources of income580No minimum9.99% to 35.99% APR

 Go to site

-UpstartAccepts a job offer letter, as long as the job starts within 6 months300No minimum7.80% to 35.99% APR
+UpstartAccepts a job offer letter, as long as the job starts within 6 months300No minimum7.40% to 35.99% APR

 Go to site